 -- Sirius Black to Wormtail (PA19)

-“An immensely complex spell involving the magical concealment of a secret inside a single, living soul.
+The Fidelius Charm is a very powerful spell used to hide things or places, or to conceal secrets.
+The spell is described as “(a)n immensely complex spell involving the magical concealment of a secret inside a single, living soul.
 The information is hidden inside the chosen person, or Secret-Keeper, and is henceforth impossible to find — unless, of course, the Secret-Keeper chooses to divulge it” (PA10).
+The workings of this powerful spell are something of a mystery.

 References from the canon